josdejong/jsoneditor/README.md

 To create a custom build of the JavaScript code, browserify can be used:

     browserify ./index.js -o ./jsoneditor.custom.js -s JSONEditor --ignore-missing

+TODO: describe how to create a bundle with Ace editor excluded (accounts for 2/3 of the total size of the library).